flaxandteal/flaxandteal-website/content/team.md

 ### Hristiyana Deliyska | Project & Business Development Manager

 [Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) has joined Flax & Teal as our Project and Business Development Manger!
-Hristiyana has a background in economics and international relations.
+Hristiyana has a background in economics and international relations and experience with business development.

-### Kamen Dimitrov | Junior Developer

-[Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is our newest member of the team, joining us in 2022!
-He is currently studying Software Engineering and has experience with Java, Python, Rust and Go programming languages.